Department of Family Medicine

 Clinical Associate Professor of Family Medicine, Director of Global Health Education

 As a family physician, I have always wanted to work where I’m needed most.
-I love practicing in medically underserved communities both locally and globally.
-On a daily basis, I see patients on Buffalo’s East Side.
+I enjoy practicing in medically underserved communities both locally and globally.
+I see patients on Buffalo’s East Side.
 I also routinely take medical students with me on medical relief trips to impoverished and developing countries.
 I was born in Kenya, East Africa and am grateful to my parents for giving me an international upbringing and global perspective on life.
 They were inspiring teachers who had a heart for students and for serving those in need around the world.
 This contributed to my passion for global health.

 After completing my residency at UB, my wife, who is also on the medical school’s faculty, and I liked Buffalo so much that we decided to raise our children in Western New York.
 Being a UB faculty member is a perfect fit for me.
 It allows me to teach, care for those in need, pursue my research interests and above all, make a difference.
 I try to live by my personal mission statement: “The purpose of my life is to love and honor God and my family and make a positive and significant difference in the lives of others.”
 Being a medical faculty member at UB gives me the supportive environment and diverse community to work toward those goals every day.